tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 * [About queries](#About-queries)

 ## Direct download (not recommended)
+The location of data
+- 10TB LDBC SNB data: gs://ldbc_snb_10k/v1/results/sf10000-compressed/runs/20210713_203448/social_network/csv/bi/composite-projected-fk/
+- 30TB LDBC SNB data: gs://ldbc_snb_30k/results/sf30000-compressed/runs/20210728_061923/social_network/csv/bi/composite-projected-fk/

-The data of 10TB is located in `gs://ldbc_snb_10k/v1/results/sf10000-compressed/runs/20210713_203448/social_network/csv/bi/composite-projected-fk/` and 30 TB in `gs://ldbc_snb_30k/results/sf30000-compressed/runs/20210728_061923/social_network/csv/bi/composite-projected-fk/`.
-You can use `gsutil ls` to explore the two folder
+You can use `gsutil ls` to explore the two folder.
+This requires installation of [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 ```sh
 gsutil ls gs://ldbc_snb_10k/v1/results/sf10000-compressed/runs/20210713_203448/social_network/csv/bi/composite-projected-fk/
 ```
+You will see four folders
+- initial_snapshot
+- inserts
+- inserts_split
+- deletes
-You should see four folders: `initial_snapshot`, `inserts`, `inserts_split`, `deletes`.
-The `inserts_split` is the same data as `inserts` but csv files are split into smaller CSVs.

-To download the whole data using (Google Cloud SDK)[https://cloud.google.com/sdk/docs/install].
+The `inserts_split` stores the same data as `inserts` but csv files are split into smaller CSV files.
+The command to download the whole dataset is
 ```sh
 gsutil -m cp -r  gs://ldbc_snb_10k/v1/results/sf10000-compressed/runs/20210713_203448/social_network/csv/bi/composite-projected-fk/ .
 ```
-option `-m` means running using multiple threads.
+option `-m` means using multiple threads.
 When using multiple machines, I recommend to only donwload one part for each machine.
 The procedures is in the next section.

 ## Download one partition of the data
+This is the guide for downloadin one partition of the data for one of the machine.
+You need to repeat the downloading and decompressing procedures for all the machines.

 ### Pre-requisites
 `python3` is required to run the script we will use `google-cloud-storage` package. and `gzip` and GNU `parallel` are required to uncompress the data.
 On CentOs, the command is
 ```sh